|Association of Veterinary Anaesthetists (AVA)

-|Hall 8b, ICC (Wednesday 5 April)
+|Hall 8a, ICC (Wednesday 4 April)

 | International Cat Care

 |Small Animal Medicine

-|Hall 11b, ICC (Wednesday 5 April)
+|Hall 8b, ICC (Wednesday 4 April)

 |Veterinary Cardiovascular Society (VCS)

-|Hall 9, ICC (Wednesday 5 April)
+|Hall 9, ICC (Wednesday 4 April)

 Membership of the Veterinary Cardiovascular Society is open to any qualified or student veterinary surgeon or veterinary nurse from the UK and abroad with a particular interest in cardiology.
 Annual VCS membership is £20, paid by standing order.
 We are an enthusiastic and friendly group, holding two meetings a year, a one-day pre-BSAVA Congress Spring meeting at the ICC in Birmingham and a two-day Autumn meeting, usually in Loughborough in November.
 We also offer travel bursaries to VCS members to help them attend the ECVIM or ACVIM Congresses (two bursaries are available annually for each of these conferences).